My Must-Have Pregnancy Survival Guide

 I’m 26 weeks into my pregnancy, and it’s only within the last 2-3 that I’ve started to feel some sort of normalcy.
 While I am approaching my third trimester (and who knows what to expect for that) I wanted to share what has helped me get through the first two.
 It’s such a unique experience for everyone, and if there is one thing I have learned from being pregnant it’s that you really have to take it one day at time.
 The first trimester is often the hardest for many pregnant women, myself included, and honestly it was pretty isolating.
 I spent the entire time at home in bed or in the ER/urgent care getting fluids.
 I’ve heard from many of you in your first trimester who are struggling and looking for anything that might bring some relief.
 I hope wherever you are, pregnant, TTC, thinking about it for the future, or a friend looking to help someone close to you who’s pregnant, that some of these things will help bring some comfort.
 If you’re in it right now and you’re struggling, hang in there, even when it seems like it will last forever, I promise there is a light at the end of the tunnel.
+In pregnancy birth is the end goal and there is only one way to get there.
+So take it one day at a time and take care of yourself along the way.

 Feel free to add any additional helpful tips in the comments.
 You may also like: Non-Toxic Baby Registry, Pregnancy Skincare Routine, Maternity Friendly Outfit Ideas, and Maternity Leave Experiences.